batmaster/batmaster.github.io/index.md

 ### ERROR 2003 (HY000): Can't connect to MySQL server on xxx

-1. run the command `nano /etc/mysql/my.cnf`
+1. run the command `nano /etc/mysql/my.cnf` or in `/etc/mysql/mysql.conf.d/mysqld.cnf`

 2. comment `bind-address = 127.0.0.1` using the # symbol